khaledjendi/SHOPi/README.md

 #### common-header
 This reusable component contains the footer that is used in all pages except the product detail page and the cart page

+#### float cart
+This is a reusable cart component that is used almost in all pages.
+Then ever the user clicks on the cart icon, the float cart slide open from the right of the screen.

 #### common-mini-header
 It is exactly like common-header component but it has been redegined to contain the minimal view.
 It is used mainly in product details page and the cart page.